 How does Alcoholics Anonymous help people deal with alcoholism?

-Alcoholics Anonymous works by keeping people engaged and active in their recovery.
-It combines the essential tools you need to stay sober into a workable program that is simple to follow.
+Alcoholics Anonymous works by keeping people engaged and active in their addiction recovery

 AA teaches you skills that help you stay sober.